nixlang-wiki/nixlang-wiki/nix/derivation.md

 You will never build derivations from scratch, but it's helpful to understand what a derivation is at the most basic level.

 ## `derivation` builtin
 The standard library has a function `derivation` to build derivations for you.
-It take an attribute set as input with...
+It take an attribute set as input with `name`, `system`, and `builder` attributes.

 A derivation is a description of how nix will manage the store.
 The real work of building and installing software is handled by whatever script is being run with `builder`.